 Master of Arts in Art History

 Prepare for careers in museums, galleries, non-profits, archives, libraries and other organizations with the Master of Arts in Art History at Temple University's Tyler School of Art and Architecture.
-This two-year, Arts Management-track or Research-track program serves as a gateway to the best doctoral art history programs for students seeking careers in academia or research.
 Both the 36-credit Arts Management track program and the 30-credit Research-track program equip students with the skills needed for a wide range of careers in a world where visual literacy and cultural production play a vital role in shaping society.

-Conduct thorough studies in the visual arts and broader art forms, studying their cultural, historical and stylistic context over time.
-Learn to employ critical theories in order to understand the history of the arts, to develop original research and to organize a sustained project while working collaboratively with artists, administrators, educators, students and the public.
-Arts management track students develop practical knowledge while working with cultural practitioners, artists, creative entrepreneurs, community organizations, and government agencies.
+Gain a broad general knowledge of the visual arts, studying their cultural, historical, stylistic and ethical context over time.
+Learn to employ critical theories in order to understand the history of the arts, In the Research track, you’ll develop original research and organize a sustained project while working collaboratively with artists, administrators, educators, students and the public.
+In the Arts Management track, you’ll acquire specialized knowledge of models of operation, policies and ethics that frame creative problem solving in visual arts organizations while gaining experience with cultural practitioners, artists, creative entrepreneurs, community organizations, and government agencies.

 Tyler's highly accomplished faculty offer a broad range of research expertise, including